-Castles and Hurricanes is a blog that doesn’t exactly have a focus.
+As for the blog, Castles and Hurricanes doesn’t exactly have a focus.
 I try to keep it as inspiring and helpful as I can, but as a fan of many things, it doesn’t have a concrete theme.
+If I had to categorize it, I would say that Castles and Hurricanes is a mix of lifestyle, sustainability, and pop culture.
 I plan on making a ‘Behind the Name’ page in the near future, so keep a lookout for that as well!

 This page wouldn’t be complete without a section on my pets!
 There are three that I would like to mention here, but only two who are solely mine to take care of.
 I just couldn’t leave out the dog that I grew up with!

 Max is the cute little beagle that I grew up with.
 He’s fifteen now and lives with my parents a couple of hours away.
 Although he’s definitely slowed down in his old age, he’s still a sweet little dog that I love to spend time with when I visit my parents.

 Tigger, the first pet I adopted on my own, is a two-year old tabby.
 I actually met her when fostering her and three other kittens, and I simply couldn’t resist.
 She loves to play fetch and chase bugs.
 Although she puts on a tough persona, she can also be really sweet and likes to cuddle on occasion (check out my post on Tigger here).

 Recently, I also adopted a four-year-old hound named Scooby.
 Although he probably had a rough life before hand, he’s very sweet and friendly (seriously, he’s the one pet I have that constantly craves attention).
 He’s also a bundle of energy!
 I don’t think he really likes running though, so he tries to act tired when we try jogging at the park.
 Then, he’ll immediately race around the apartment when we get back (read more about Scooby here).